Historical Apoplexy · State Adaptations · Nebraska · Ballot Language

 PROPONENT STATEMENT

 Nebraska feeds America.
 Nebraska is first in beef and veal exports, first in commercial red meat production, and among the top states in corn, soybeans, and wheat.
-Nebraska's agricultural output exceeds $32 billion annually.
+Nebraska's agricultural output exceeds $32 billion annually (USDA NASS, 2024).
 The state's productive capacity could feed its own population many times over.

 This is not a production problem.
 It is a distribution problem.
-The USDA documents a 75.7% markup between what food costs to produce and what consumers pay at retail.
-The military commissary system has solved this problem for 157 years — at-cost food distribution works.
+The USDA documents a 75.7 percent markup between what food costs to produce and what consumers pay at retail.
+The United States military commissary system has solved this problem for one hundred fifty-nine (159) years: at-cost food distribution works.

-1. FOOD AT COST: Should Nebraska residents have access to grocery products at production cost, the way military families at Offutt Air Force Base already do?
+Should Nebraska residents have access to grocery products at production cost, the way military families at Offutt Air Force Base already do under 10 U.S.C.
+Section 2484?

-George Norris, Nebraska's own Senator, championed the unicameral legislature because he believed democratic institutions should be efficient, transparent, and resistant to corporate capture.
-He also championed rural electrification — bringing infrastructure to people the market would not serve.
+George W. Norris, Nebraska's own Senator, championed the unicameral legislature because he believed democratic institutions should be efficient, transparent, and resistant to corporate capture.
+He also championed rural electrification, bringing infrastructure to people the market would not serve.

-This measure is that same spirit applied to food, health, and education.
+This measure is that same spirit applied to food.
 Norris eliminated an entire legislative chamber because he recognized structural waste.
-This measure eliminates the 75.7% markup for the same reason.
+This measure eliminates the 75.7 percent markup for the same reason.

-Chief Standing Bear fought in an Omaha courtroom in 1879 to be recognized as a person.
-One hundred forty-six years later, this measure delivers the development that personhood promises.
+Chief Standing Bear fought in an Omaha courtroom in 1879 to be recognized as a person under federal law (Standing Bear v.
+Crook, 25 F. Cas.
+695 (D. Neb.
+1879)).
+One hundred forty-seven years later, this measure delivers a piece of the material floor that personhood requires.

 The science is settled.
 The math is done.
-The precedent exists.
-Nebraska has the only unicameral in the nation — the structural barriers to passage are lower than in any other state.
+The precedent is operational.
+Nebraska has the only unicameral legislature in the nation, the structural barriers to passage are lower than in any other state.
 If structural reform through direct democratic action can happen anywhere, it can happen here.
 It already did, in 1934.

 SIGNATURE LINES